(This is a guest post by Garrett Moon, Founder of TodayMade.

 Interviewing Tip #2: Be Picky About Who You Talk To

 One of the biggest mistakes I made with my previous startup was listening to the wrong people.
 We had a large percentage of free users because of our freemium offering.
 This proved to be a blessing and a curse.
-A blessing, because we garnered a great deal of feedback.
-A curse, because little of the feedback centered around a customers willingness to pay.
+A blessing because we garnered a great deal of feedback.
+A curse because little of the feedback is centered around a customer's willingness to pay.

 This was distracting.

-With this startup, we focused heavily on talking to likely customers and prospects only.
-We were highly selective of who we let beta test our product, or provide feedback.
-Our criteria was simple: would this person likely buy CoSchedule?
+With this startup, we only focused on talking to likely customers and prospects.
+We were highly selective of who we let beta test our product or provide feedback.
+Our criteria were simple: would this person likely buy CoSchedule?
 If they answer was no, they didn’t get an invite.

 It comes down to customers vs. users.